GI maps stool study

 What Can The GI-MAP Be Used For?

-A GI-MAP test provides practitioners and patients an overview of the entire gut biome.
+A GI-MAP test provides practitioners and client's an overview of the entire gut biome.
 By itself, it only catalogs what living things are in a patient’s digestive tract.
 In turn, though, a knowledgeable healthcare provider can use that information to make a comprehensive wellness plan.
 The GI-MAP is valuable in diagnosing specific illnesses in certain cases, but its true value comes from what it can tell us about our overall health.
 The digestive system plays a very large role in overall well-being, one that medicine is only beginning to understand.
 The GI-MAP can tell a lot about gut health, and from gut health, we can learn a lot about overall wellness.